Multiple Sclerosis (MS)

 • MS is confirmed if MRI and clinical findings establish characteristic lesions that are separate in time and space; however, progression to MS is likely if patients have even a single characteristic clinical deficit or possibly a single radiologic lesion.

-• Treat patients with corticosteroids (for severe exacerbations) and immunomodulatory medications (to delay or prevent exacerbations).
+• Treat patients with glucocorticoids (for severe exacerbations) and immunomodulatory medications (to delay or prevent exacerbations).

-• Treat patients supportively, using medications to treat symptoms (eg, spasticity, painful paresthesias, depression, bladder dysfunction, fatigue, gait problems) when warranted.
+• Treat patients supportively, using rehabilitation services and medications to treat symptoms (eg, spasticity, painful paresthesias, depression, bladder dysfunction, fatigue, gait problems) when warranted.

 Drugs Mentioned In This Article